learnable-content/Sketch-3/README.md

 ![](Wireframe-Mobile.png)

-We'll start by creating the header navigation area with a dropdown menu icon.
+We'll start by creating the header navigation area with a dropdown menu icon using our iconset.
+We'll then resize it to 24x16px size.

 Next, we'll create the post content, then the sidebar content area, finally we'll wrap up with the footer content.